HwWobbe/WipHww/README.md

 * see 7.8
 * https://help.github.com/articles/defining-the-mergeability-of-pull-requests/
+* TW PR hints
+* add the Wkh link to git commands
 * link to AdManCa & DataFix & ...
 * evaluate the newest CurbSide version
 * Re-test the S3 environment after finding the eMail with the link